-Mom’s fenugreek spiced potato and spinach curry was one of my favorite curries growing up.
-Fenugreek fragranced the potatoes so nicely that Mom kept the spices to a minimum, just cumin seeds, fenugreek powder, pinch of asafetida and turmeric.
+One of my favorite curries growing up was my Mom’s fenugreek spiced potato and spinach curry.
+Basically in leu of fresh fenugreek leaves she used a combination of fresh spinach (which look like fenugreek leaves) and Fenugreek powder.
+Fenugreek powder fragranced the potatoes so nicely that Mom kept the spices to a minimum, just cumin seeds, pinch of asafetida and turmeric.
 Simple, wholesome, healthy and delicious.
-Here is my Mom’s recipe for a potato and spinach curry spiced with healthy fenugreek powder.
+Here is my Mom’s recipe for a potato and spinach curry spiced with healthy fenugreek.

 Fenugreek Spiced Spinach and Potatoes